Ezzmo/Petclinic/README.md

 - Terraform

 Terraform was used in this case to create two environements; Staging and Production.
 In Terrafform each environment is identical but is tagged as Production and Staging.
+The environments have 1 Kubernetes Cluster and all it dependencies, 1 VM for controlling the clusters using Kubectl and testing the app and finally a Jenkins CI/CD server which executes the pipeline.

 - Ansible
 - Kubernetes